libgdx/libgdx.github.io/_pages/dev/-contributing/contributing.md

 {: .notice--info}

 ## Formatting
-If you are working on any of the libGDX code, we require you to use the formatter that we use.
-You can find it [here](https://github.com/libgdx/libgdx/blob/master/eclipse-formatter.xml).
-Failure to use the formatter will most likely get your pull request rejected.
-The formatter provided can be imported into Intellij and Android Studio also, its not just for Eclipse.
+If you are working on any of the libGDX code, we require you to use our formatter.
+Failure to do so will get your pull request rejected.
+You can find the Eclipse formatter file [here](https://github.com/libgdx/libgdx/blob/master/eclipse-formatter.xml), which can also be imported into IntelliJ and Android Studio.
 See [here](https://blog.jetbrains.com/idea/2014/01/intellij-idea-13-importing-code-formatter-settings-from-eclipse/) for official documentation on this.

-Don't let the formatter run automatically, or on the whole file you are changing.
-Only run the formatter on the lines you are specifically changing.
+To make our life easier, we used [Spotless](https://github.com/diffplug/spotless) to integrate the formatter into our build system, so you don't have to put up with the hassle of importing it into your IDE.
+Just run `./gradlew spotlessApply` and your edited files are formatted correctly.

+Please note that the CI build will fail, if the files are not formatted correctly!
 {: .notice--info}

 ## Code Style